Frequently Asked Questions

 Yes.
 Evening appointments (after 5pm on weekdays) and weekend appointments (Saturday and Sunday) are available.
 These are priced at a premium above the standard weekday rate — $175 for evenings, $200 for weekends — as listed on our fees page.

 Yes.
 Documents and personal information shared in connection with your appointment are handled with care and discretion.
-We do not share your information with third parties.
+We do not sell your information, and we only share limited information with service providers when reasonably needed to operate the website, communicate with you, or deliver administrative services, or when disclosure is required by law.
 Documents are not retained beyond what is necessary for the immediate appointment.
-See our Policies page for full details.
+See our Policies and Privacy pages for full details.

 Our primary service area covers Boston and Brookline.
-We extend service to Newton, Watertown, Somerville, Medford, Arlington, and other Greater Boston communities at our extended travel rate.
-Cambridge expansion is forthcoming.
+We also serve Cambridge, Newton, Watertown, Somerville, Medford, Arlington, and other Greater Boston communities at our extended travel rate.
 If your location isn't listed, reach out — we may be able to accommodate.

 It's a complimentary, non-legal procedural check included with every appointment.
 Before we arrive, we confirm that signers have valid ID, that all required parties will be present, and that documents appear complete for signing.
 This is an administrative service only — not a legal review or substitute for legal advice.